survivejs/react-book/manuscript/03_webpack_and_react.md

 T> Another way to deal with Babel configuration would be to define a [.babelrc](https://babeljs.io/docs/usage/babelrc/) file in the project root.
 It would contain default settings used by Babel.
 It's the same idea as for ESLint and many other tools discussed later.

+T> If you are using Babel in your project, you can also use it in your webpack configuration.
+Simply rename it as `webpack.config.babel.js` and webpack will pass it through Babel allowing you to use ES6 module syntax and features.

 ## Developing First React View

 It is time to add a first application level dependency to our project.
 Hit